Jaimemosg/EstimationTools/README.md

 # EstimationTools <img src="man/figure/ETLogo.png" align="right" height="200" align="right"/>

-The goal of `EstimationTools` is to provide a routine for parameter estimation of probability density/mass functions in `R`.
+The goal of `EstimationTools` is to provide tools and routines for maximum likelihood estimation of probability density/mass functions in `R`.

 *Edit (17/03/2021)* – We have performed a TTT plot implementation.
 You can find out in our